 Operating units are allocated yearly amounts for routine maintenance.
 The type of routine maintenance expenses incurred is dependent, to a degree, on the level of snow removal and ice control (SRIC) that is required in a given year.
-In FY 2013, the agency continued its core maintenance plan, which emphasizes ditching, mowing, brushcutting, and patching maintenance activities.
+In fiscal year 2014, the agency continued its core maintenance plan, which emphasizes ditching, mowing, brush-cutting, and patching maintenance activities.
 County crews concentrate on these activities during all non-SRIC periods.
 The intent is to improve safety and perform maintenance that will extend the life of the highway system.